theuerc/Website/src/routes/guides/gitpodify/index.md

 ---
 author: jankeromnes
 date: Thu Jun 6 2019 09:00:00 GMT+0000 (UTC)
-excerpt: I recently stumbled upon a new project on GitHub that peaked my interest.
+excerpt: I recently stumbled upon a new project on GitHub that piqued my interest.
 It proposed a new type of database that I was dying to try out.
 So
 slug: gitpodify
 subtitle: How to fully automate your dev environments on GitHub
 teaserImage: teaser.jpg